-SCHOOL ENROLLMENT: 296 2014-15
+SCHOOL ENROLLMENT:

-SCHOOL HOURS: 8:15 am - 2:54 pm
+SCHOOL HOURS: 8:15 am - 3:07 pm

-Breakfast is offered at 7:45 am and in the classroom
+Breakfast is offered at 7:45am

-Netcong Elementary School is a small school in a town of approximately 3200 residents located in Morris County, NJ.
+Netcong Elementary School is a small school in a town of approximately 3,375 residents located in Morris County, NJ.
 The school is situated on a hill in the center of the Borough.
-For a small town a mile square the Borough is surrounded by several major highways including Routes 46, 183, 206, and 80.
+For a small town about a mile square, the Borough is surrounded by several major highways including Routes 46, 183, 206, and 80.
 A NJ Transit commuting rail line also bisects the town.
 Netcong School is a Choice District and accepts students to the Interdistrict Public School Choice Program.